 Promote: This is where you’ll share your offers and let people know about your products.
 You have to remind people of what it is that you do on a regular basis.
 Remember, social media is not a sales flyer-but it’s smart to promote upcoming events, current freebies and sales a few times each week.
 Having an ad budget is imperative in today’s social media environment.
 If you need help getting started with ads, reach out to set up a free breakthrough session!

-Document: Let us in behind the scenes of your business.
-Show us snippets and glimpses of how your product is made, your employees doing what they do best, and everyday activities that make your business special.
+In-The-Moment: Let us in behind the scenes of your business.
+Show us snippets and glimpses of how your product is made, your team doing what they do best, and everyday activities that make your business special.
 People connect with people, not things-so put yourself out there!

 Teach: Every business has something to teach it’s followers.
 For example, I like to share tips on my social media accounts that will help small businesses get found online.
 Someone who sells calligraphy prints can teach us all about the papers and pens she likes.
 And a fitness professional can share daily exercises that we can try on our own.
 If you share value on a regular basis, people will continue to come back to your blog and social sites for more!
 And, you will build that trust that is required for them to become a paying customer in the future.